 Simple Keto Desserts Using Xylitol

-Xylitol is a type of sugar alcohol, which is fine for using while baking.
+Xylitol is a type of sugar alcohol, which is fine for use while baking.
 Moreover, it has the same sweetness factor as regular sugar and has only three calories per gram.
 Besides, this can be used in a 1:1 ratio as it tastes just like sugar.
 However, we should warn you that Xylitol has been associated with digestive problems while consumed in high doses.
 You should keep a check on the amounts being used.

 Keto With Monk Fruit Sweetener